 There has been a long history of minerals extraction in Renfrewshire, with 346 known sites where mineral workings have been carried out, dating back 300 years.
-However there is now a low level of interest in developing new operations, due to sites either being exhausted or no longer economically viable.
-There are now only two operational mineral workings within Renfrewshire, both of which are quarries working igneous rocks used for crushed rock aggregates.
+However there is now a low level of interest in developing new operations, due to sites either being exhausted or rock aggregates.